pimbrouwers/Falco/README.md

 ## Learn

 The best way to get started is by visiting the [documentation](https://falcoframework.com/docs).
 For questions and support please use [discussions](https://github.com/pimbrouwers/Falco/discussions).
 The issue list of this repo is **exclusively** for bug reports and feature requests.
+For chronological updates refer to the [changelog] is the best place to find chronological updates.

 If you want to stay in touch, feel free to reach out on [Twitter](https://twitter.com/falco_framework).